-The gameplay was fundamentally very similar to that of the second game, but it was streamlined and improved in many ways, with the witcher signs being reworked once again.
+The gameplay was fundamentally very similar to the second game, but it was streamlined and improved in many ways, with the witcher signs being reworked once again.
 More importantly, the new game took place in a vast open world that added more freedom and lost little uniqueness compared to the relatively small non-linear areas explored in the first two installments.

 From a technical standpoint, the game is amazing and the moral choices are still there, though the biggest flaw of The Witcher 3 is probably how little the choices that the players made in the previous game mattered.
 Moreover, some prominent characters from The Witcher 2 were missing completely, which left many fans with a sour taste in their mouths.

-But, as disappointing as the aforementioned shortcoming is, it fades compared to all the things that the game does right – the main story is accompanied by a slew of interesting side quests, the world looks absolutely stunning, and the combat is the best it’s ever been in the series.
+But, as disappointing as the aforementioned shortcoming is, it fades away compared to all the things that the game does right – the main story is accompanied by a slew of interesting side quests, the world looks absolutely stunning, and the combat is the best it’s ever been in the series.
 Ultimately, The Witcher 3 is easily one of the best games ever made and is an absolute must-play, even if you don’t care about the previous installments.